cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 start a new one), the old container will not stop because some of the processes in the previous container are stuck and unresponsive.

-These kinds of processes are typically represented with the code "D" in ps, top, and other similar tools.
+These kinds of processes are typically represented with the code "D" in `ps`, `top`, and other similar tools.
 D state (typically written out as "uninterruptible sleep") is a process state where a process is sleeping and cannot be woken up in userspace.
 This can be necessary in some cases when the kernel or hardware is doing work on behalf of the application, and we'll go